-The amplifier and microphone receiver are usually combined into a single unit that also features a built in mixer and amplifier that will also be able to amplify audio from such sources as a computer, a DVD, TV tuner, or even an Ipod.
+The amplifier and microphone receiver are usually combined into a single unit that also features a built in “mixer” that will also be able to amplify audio from such sources as a computer, projector, display, or smart phone.

 Think of speakers like light bulbs.
 For even coverage, you wouldn’t use just one or two to cover the entire classroom.
 The same goes for speakers.
 The main problem that students encounter while trying to listen to instruction is that they are simply too far from the teacher’s voice and the classroom can be a noisy environment.
 And adding just one speaker to the classroom isn’t enough to fill the entire room.